 Not so fast.
 There’s something called vitamin K deficiency.
 It can affect newborns.
 And it’s life-threatening.

 The vitamin K shot protects against vitamin K deficiency and against bleeding.
 Bleeding from vitamin K deficiency usually happens on the second or third day of life.
-If a mother has declined the vitamin K shot, bleeding can show up in her healthy exclusively breastfed baby if the baby isn’t getting enough breast milk or if the breast milk doesn’t have enough vitamin K.
+If a mother has declined the vitamin K shot, bleeding can show up in her healthy exclusively breastfed baby if the baby isn’t getting enough breast milk or the breast milk doesn’t have enough vitamin K.